Rallying Adversarial Techniques against Deep Learning for Network Security

 \subsection{Adversarial Example Generation Methods}

 Intelligent and adaptive adversaries will exploit the vulnerability of the machine learning models against novel DL-NIDS by using techniques such as adversarial examples and poisoning attacks.
-There are mainly two attacking objectives in adversarial machine learning, namely, integrity and availability violations~\cite{huang2011adversarial}.
-In this setting, integrity violations attempt to generate malicious traffic which evades detection (produce a false negative), while availability violations attempt to make benign traffic appear malicious (produce a false positive)~\cite{ apruzzese2018effectiveness }.
-However, adversarial examples demand to achieve the misclassification with perturbations as small as possible.
+There are mainly two attacking objectives in adversarial machine learning, namely, integrity and availability violations.
+In this setting, integrity violations attempt to generate malicious traffic, which evades detection (produce a false negative), while availability violations attempt to make benign traffic appear malicious (produce a false positive)~\cite{ apruzzese2018effectiveness }.
+However, adversarial examples attempt to achieve a misclassification with perturbations as small as possible.

-Another concern in performing these attacks is that the network data are fundamentally distinct from images, which are usually used in conventional adversarial machine learning.
-An adversarial example in the image domain is an image that is perceived to be the same by human observers but differently by the model.
-The $L_P$ norm between the two images exemplifies that observable distance and hence can be used as the distance metric.
-In network security, however, this definition fails as observing network traffic at the bit-level is not generally practical.
+Another concern in performing these attacks is that the network data are fundamentally distinct from images, usually used in conventional adversarial machine learning.
+An adversarial example in the image domain is an image perceived to be the same by human observers but differently by the model.
+The $L_P$ norm between the two images exemplifies visual distance and can be used as the distance metric.
+However, this definition fails in network security as observing network traffic at the bit-level is not generally practical.
 Therefore, the semantic understanding of these attacks in this setting is remarkably different.